apparao1996/lab-jdbc-display-playername-by-city/README.md

 ## Progression 3:

-Create PlayerDAO.java with below methods to handle all database related operations public List<Player> listAllPlayer() - Method used to fetch all the Player from players table belong to England team and returns the list of players.
+Create a dao-class called as `PlayerDAO` with below methods to handle all database related operations `public List<Player> listAllPlayer()` - Method used to fetch all the Player from players table belong to England team and returns the list of players.
 Display the Players in ascending order based on name.

 _DAO Layer - Data access layer provides the gateway to create, reterive, update or delete any data in the database.
 All database related operations will be performed in this layer._